simonbogh/Deep-Reinforcement-Learning-Course-Udacity/Project 2 - Continuous Control with DDPG Agent/README.md

 Each action is a vector with four numbers, corresponding to **torque applicable to two joints**.
 Every entry in the action vector should be **a number between -1 and 1**.

 For this project, two separate versions of the *Reacher* Unity environment are provided:
-* The first version contains a single agent
+* Version 1: The first version contains a single agent
-* The second version contains 20 identical agents, each with its own copy of the environment
+* Version 2: The second version contains 20 identical agents, each with its own copy of the environment

 The task is episodic, and the environment is considered solved when the agent gets an average score of +30 over 100 consecutive episodes.